GitHub

 FlowSpec mitigation

-RTBH blackholing takes the whole victim offline — it trades the attack for an outage.
+RTBH blackholing (remotely-triggered blackhole — a BGP route that drops all traffic to the victim) takes the whole victim offline — it trades the attack for an outage.
 BGP FlowSpec (RFC 8955 for IPv4, RFC 8956 for IPv6) instead distributes a rule that drops only the matching attack traffic, so the victim keeps serving everything else.

 iDry-run first